evanwill/refine-lessons/chronicling-api.md

 ### Parse JSON values

 To complete the data set, it is necessary to parse each newspaper's JSON record into individual columns.
-This is a very common task, as many web APIs return information in JSON format.
+This is a common task, as many web APIs return information in JSON format.
 Again, GREL's `parseJson()` function makes this easy.
 For each JSON key, create a new column from *items* by parsing the JSON and selecting the key: